adamA113/udacity-store-backend-project/README.md

 # Storefront Backend Project

-This is a RESTful API for an online storefront built with Node.js, Express, and PostgreSQL.
+This is a RESTful API for an online product store built mainly with Node.js, Express, and PostgreSQL.

 ---